Makers-Oakland-University/Makers-Unified-Controller-Arduino/README.md

 Click the **Code > Download ZIP** and install to the Arduino IDE by navigating to **Sketch > Include Library > Add .ZIP Library...** and select the downloaded zip file.
 This library requires the ESP32 Arduino Core to be installed, a guide for installation can be found [Here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/).

+## Utilizing the OLED Display

+This library does not support the LCD directly, for using the LCD you will need to install the [SSD1306 Adafruit Library](https://github.com/adafruit/Adafruit_SSD1306) and [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library)
+The Makers Unified Controller OLED is attached to **IO21 for SDA** and **IO22 for SCL**.
+A simple example of using the OLD is supplied in the **basic_transmitter_oled.ino** example.

 # Functions

 This section shows the available functions of the library with a description.